Actual cost-per-click (CPC): Definition

 How this works

-We combine the components of Quality Score (expected clickthrough rate, ad relevance, and landing page experience), the max.
-CPC bid, and the expected impact of extensions and other ad formats to determine Ad Rank.
+We combine the auction-time ad quality (including expected clickthrough rate, ad relevance, and landing page experience), the max.
+CPC bid, the Ad Rank thresholds, the context of the person's search, and the expected impact of extensions and other ad formats to determine Ad Rank.
 When estimating the expected impact of extensions and ad formats, we consider such factors as the relevance, expected clickthrough rates, and the prominence of the extensions or formats on the search results page.
 Each advertiser’s Ad Rank is then used to determine where the ad appears and what types of extensions and other ad formats will show with the ad (or whether the ad or ad format will appear at all).

 For certain ads on the Display Network, your actual CPC will be different than described.
 Learn more about the Display Network ad auction.